dstkeehan/microlensing-model-inference/README.md

 This library implements an adaptive reversible-jump algorithm that efficiently refines a suite of surrogate posteriors to the true joint model posterior.

-This is a code repository for the the paper [Microlensing model inference with normalising flows and reversible jump MCMC](https://doi.org/10.1016/j.ascom.2022.100657).
+This is a code repository for the paper [Microlensing model inference with normalising flows and reversible jump MCMC](https://doi.org/10.1016/j.ascom.2022.100657).

 ## Exemplar Posterior
 To estimate the marginal model probabilities, the adaptive reversible-jump algorithm constructs a discrete analogue of the true posterior that is joint over all candidate models.
 For example: